 Though it does not generate heat, ionizing radiation is even more dangerous than non-ionizing to living tissue.
 By fundamentally changing the chemical makeup of an atom, this kind of radiation can cause molecular damage and the unchecked cellular growth known as cancer.
 If exposed to human reproductive organs, ionizing radiation can also lead to future birth defects in unborn children.

 The sun produces both ionizing and non-ionizing radiation.
 Though the sun is responsible for a great deal of the naturally occurring radiation a human may be exposed to, only a small fraction of that which reaches the surface of the Earth is ionizing.
 In fact, it is radon gas that is estimated to contribute the greatest percentage of ionizing radiation that is absorbed by humans, followed by other radioactive elements like plutonium and radium, which occur in rock formations and other geologic features.

 Ionizing radiation does possess valuable properties, however, and has proven vital in the field of healthcare.
-Medical imaging, including X-rays and magnetic resonance imaging (MRIs), both rely on small doses of man-made ionizing radiation.
+Medical imaging, such as X-rays, rely on man-made ionizing radiation.
 Radiotherapy is used to treat conditions, including cancer, by obliterating targeted areas of tissue.
 Unsurprisingly, the same dangers that occur from natural radiation are present with the manufactured kind, and side effects from high doses of radiation treatment can be serious in and of themselves.